 London is a fantastic shopping destination.
 From world class markets filled with unique finds, to modern shopping centres, to local independent brands, there’s so much to be found in London.

-As the UK charges for plastic bags and it’s a great way to help the planet then a reusable shopping bag is a great gift for those souvenirs or food shops.
+As the UK charges for plastic bags and it’s a great way to help the planet then a reusable tote bag is a great gift for those souvenirs or food shops.

 Reusable bags come in many different shapes and sizes, and many of them have fun patterns and designs too.
-This one here lets you customise a shopping bag, and you can even upload your own print if you like.
+Why not theme it with your trip and get a London tote bag from Etsy.

 18# Keep Hydrated With A Reusable Water Bottle Or Keep Cup